-Strategic Objective 2 is about sustaining and developing EFSA's core capabilities to ensure its longterm relevance.
-Strengthened partnerships within the RA scientific ecosystem are crucial, and will result in the identification of priority areas for knowledge sharing, knowledge development and capacity building.
+Strategic Objective 2 is about sustaining and developing EFSA's core capabilities to ensure its long-term relevance and reputation.
+Strengthened partnerships within the food safety knowledge ecosystem are crucial, and will result in the identification of priority areas for knowledge sharing, knowledge development and capacity building.
 This, in turn, will allow EFSA to be prepared with the methodologies, data and expertise needed for its future risk assessment and communication activities.